openmpf/openmpf-docker/README.md

 Place the file in the `openmpf_build` directory.
 The file should be named `jdk-8u144-linux-x64.rpm`, or something similar where "8u144" is a different version number.
 Do not download Java SE 9 or 10.

+If you plan to develop and integrate your own component into OpenMPF, then please refer to the [Contribution Guide](CONTRIBUTING.md).

 Run following command from within the `openmpf-docker` directory to create the OpenMPF build image: